fire-ant/capi-quickstart/README.md

 The tools include the Tilt ctlptl cli which can be used to create a local kind cluster with the docker socket mounted to the mgmt control plane node.

-From the switch to the [docker](docker) directory start the cluster with:
+Switch to the [docker](docker) directory and start a local kind cluster with:

 `ctlptl apply -f capi-mgmt.yaml`